josephwper/perimeterkb/_docs/values.md

 ## Values
-(Our core guiding principles)
+Our Values are our core guiding principles.
+We have two main sets of values: "What We Do" and "Who We Are" values.

 ### “What We Do” Values:
-Worship
+- Worship
-Belong
+- Belong
-Grow
+- Grow
-Bless
+- Bless

 ### “Who We Are” Values:
-Love
+- Love
-Integrity
+- Integrity
-Faith
+- Faith
-Truth
+- Truth